Maintaining Your Recreational Vehicle

-Many people in both the automotive and RV world like to do their own maintenance on their vehicles, or maybe prices from a shop are too outrageous to pay to get a few simple things done.
-Maintenance is what keeps vehicles on the road and going so that we can go out and have adventures.
+Many people in both the automotive and RV world do their own maintenance on their recreational Vehicle.
+Whether that is because they enjoy it or because the price to get a few simple things done at the shop is just outrageous.
+How ever it is done, maintenance is what keeps vehicles on the road and going so that we can go out and have adventures.
 It doesn’t matter if the vehicle was very gently driven or driven hard; everything needs to be maintained.
-Keeping our vehicles in the best condition we can helps us to get the best gas mileage, prevent major engine damage, and to keep us on the road as long as possible.
+Keeping our vehicles in the best condition we can helps us to get the best gas mileage, prevent major engine damage, and to keep us from breaking down.

 What you will need:

 Oil filter wrench or large pliers.

 Oil drain bucket big enough for your application.

 Other fluids to top everything off.